 Straight winds and tornadic wind hazard curves were combined using statistical independence.
-The 3-second peak gust combined curves from all wind hazards are shown in Figure 16.
+The combined curves from all wind hazards are shown in Figure 16.
 Extratropical winds dominate the straight line winds.
 Extratropical winds dominate the wind speed exceedance risk until about 300 km/h at which point tornadoes begin to dominate.
 At 332 km/h, tornadoes contribute 61% of the exceedance frequency.